-It began with a cup of coffee for the road, as I headed out a few minutes late for the Pittsburgh airport.
-But daydreaming, I drove the wrong direction.
-I was probably wondering why cows always seem to face the same direction.
-Ten minutes into my drive I suddenly jolted into reality and realized I was heading east away from Pittsburgh.
-I found a turnaround and began hurtling west, but I’d lost at least 20 minutes, and I was going to be cutting it close.
+It began with a cup of coffee for the road, as I headed out a few minutes late for the Pittsburgh airport, 1-1/2 hours from my home.
+But daydreaming, I took a road I often drove out of habit – in the opposite direction from Pittsburgh.
+Ten minutes into the trip I suddenly jolted into reality and realized I was heading the wrong direction.
+I found a turnaround and began hurtling toward the airport, but I’d lost at least 20 minutes, and was going to be cutting it close.

-About 45 minutes into the 2 hour trip to the airport, my bladder kicked in from the coffee.
+About 45 minutes into the trip, my bladder kicked in from the coffee.
 Normally, I’d stop somewhere, but since I was running late, I decided I’d push on to Pittsburgh.
 That’s when I saw the sign: “Congestion next 5 miles”.
 Waiting in the slow moving lanes I felt a twinge of anxiety along with increasing pressure from the coffee.
 Emerging from the congestion, I gunned it toward the airport, praying I’d make my plane.

 I finally arrive.
 Now I’m dying from bladder pain.
 At the shuttle bus shelter I frantically press the button, smiling weakly at another traveler.
 Where’s the bus?
 No bus in sight.
 I consider running to the terminal, but it’s too far away.
 I’ll never make it.
 I just have to wait.
 Finally, an eternity later, the bus appears.

 Now waiting takes on epic dimensions.
 I’m almost hallucinating as the bus stops at every shelter in the parking lot.
 People board the shuttle in slow motion.
 I’m biting the inside of my cheeks to distract myself.
 Waiting, waiting, waiting.
 Arghhhh.
 Eons later, the bus pulls into the terminal, and dreamlike, I run inside to find the men’s room.
 Mercifully, I made it.